 Although you have a fully functional search page, it needs to scale from a device to another.
 Make sure it’s responsive and use the available tools to help you along.
 Dealing with many devices, browsers and context makes it difficult from time to time to deliver top-quality layouts.
 By default, your search results will be displayed as a list.
 You can easily configure the default layout to list, cards or table.
 Consider giving users the choice of result layout (see Toggle Between a List and a Card Result Layout).

 Implementing Device Detection in Sitecore lets you detect which device is being used to access your website and customize the experience accordingly.
 It can be used along with CSS media query.

 For content relevancy improvement, don’t underestimate Insert and Customize a Distance Resources Component.
 Distance resources component can be used to filter query based on geolocation.
 Once implemented, you can leverage Distance Facet Slider, Distance Facet Range and Distance sort components.

 Using Sitecore Personalization With Coveo lets you display different search results depending on external conditions defined by Sitecore (e.g., display different search result layout depending on user location).

 Coveo for Sitecore offers a variety of facet types and facet configurations.
-Allow users to drill down in search results and minimize your number of facets by opting for the Coveo Category Facet whenever this facet type is suitable for your data structure (see Inserting a Category Facet).
+Allow users to drill down in search results and minimize your number of facets by opting for the Coveo Category Facet whenever this facet type is suitable for your data structure (see Insert a Category Facet).
 Date Range and Numeric Range facets come with default ranges that might not be ideal for your data values.
-Apply custom date ranges to these facets when necessary (see Configuring Custom Ranges for a Date Range or Numeric Range Facet).
+Apply custom date ranges to these facets when necessary (see Configure Custom Ranges for a Date Range or Numeric Range Facet).

 Maximizing Component Practicality Through Options